-- Trans-Iranian canal: The idea of linking the Persian Gulf and the Caspian Sea by a canal was developed already in the late 19th century.
+- Trans-Iranian canal: The idea of linking the Persian Gulf and the Caspian Sea by canal was developed in the late 19th century.
 In 2016 Russia Today reported that the Russian and Iranian governments were discussing the project.

-Objectives of North–South Transport Corridor
+Objectives of the North-South Transport Corridor

-- the promotion of access to the international market through rail, road, sea, river and air transport of the state Parties to this agreement; and
+- the promotion of access to the international market through rail, road, sea, river, and air transport of the State Parties to this agreement; and

 - providing security of travel and safety of goods

-Advantages of the route:
+Advantages of the route

-- Analysts predict by having improved transport connectivity between Russia, Central Asia, Iran and India, their respective bilateral trade volumes will increase.
+- Analysts predict by having improved transport connectivity between Russia, Central Asia, Iran, and India, their respective bilateral trade volumes will increase.
 The Foreign Trade Policy of India, 2015-20, has highlighted the importance of the International North-South Transport Corridor (INSTC) in expanding India’s trade and investment links with Central Asia.

-- It is also expected to eliminate usage of reefer containers for agro commodities and further support the supplies to Russia.
+- It is also expected to eliminate the usage of reefer containers for agro commodities and further support the supplies to Russia.